Samsung Galaxy S24 Ultra USB-C Port and Daughterboard Replacement

 Step 25

-- Gently unplug those interconnect cables and set them aside—your phone's getting lighter by the minute!
+- Gently unplug those interconnect cables from your phone and set them aside like a pro.

 Step 26

 Oops!
-If the SIM eject tool ended up in a microphone hole, take a breath—chances are the mic is still perfectly fine.
+If your SIM eject tool ended up in a microphone hole, no need to panic.
+Chances are, your microphone is still perfectly fine.

-- Grab a SIM eject tool, a tiny bit, or even a straightened paper clip, and gently insert it into the tiny hole on the bottom edge of your phone where the SIM lives.
+- Grab a SIM eject tool, a tiny screwdriver bit, or even a straightened paper clip, and pop it into the tiny hole on the bottom edge of your phone’s SIM tray.
+Give it a gentle press—no need to go all Hulk—and the tray should pop out.
+Carefully pull out the SIM card tray, and you’re all set for the next step.
+If you need a hand, you can always schedule a repair.

 Step 27